Thanksgiving is an ideal time to volunteer and reach out to assist the homeless and hungry in your community.

-The international Christian organization known as the Salvation Army—with locations in D.C., Virginia, and Maryland—strives to improve the lives of the needy by providing a holiday meal each Turkey Day known as the Feast of Sharing.
-This free Thanksgiving dinner is usually held at the Walter E. Washington Convention Center in D.C. for almost 5,000 community members, and volunteers are needed to prepare and serve food and clean-up after the meal.
+The international Christian organization is known as the Salvation Army—with locations in D.C., Virginia, and Maryland—strives to improve the lives of the needy by providing a holiday meal known as the Feast of Sharing.
+This free Thanksgiving dinner is held at the Walter E. Washington Convention Center in D.C. on the day before Thanksgiving, November 27, 2019.
+A full meal is provided to nearly 5,000 community members, and volunteers are needed to prepare and serve food and clean-up after the meal.

 A variety of organizations sponsor turkey trots, runs, and walks to raise money for the needy in the D.C. metro area each year.
 You can participate in your own or organize a group and get some great exercise at the start of the holiday season while collecting donations for a good cause.
 Find an event in D.C., Maryland, or Northern Virginia.
-In 2019, there are plenty of turkey trots in the Washington, D.C., area such as the Thanksgiving Day Trot for Hunger at Freedom Plaza (sponsored by SOME) and the Alexandria Turkey Trot in Del Ray.
+In 2019, there's plenty of turkey trots in the Washington, D.C., area such as the Thanksgiving Day Trot for Hunger at Freedom Plaza (sponsored by SOME) and the Alexandria Turkey Trot in Del Ray.